I heard recently that it’s NOT a question of IF your identity will be stolen….it’s a question of WHEN…. I find that fact a little unsettling. 😦

 DIY Test for RFID Blocking:

 How can you be SURE these really work?
-If you (or someone you know) have a work badge…door badge…or any card that is scanned, place it in the sleeve (or pocket or wallet, etc…) and try to use it.
-If you can’t use it, then you know the sleeves (or wallet) is adequately blocking.
-OR….you can just trust the reviews on Amazon.
-That will work AS LONG AS you’re looking at MULITPLE people saying the same thing.
+Insert a work badge…door badge…or any card that is scanned into the sleeve/wallet/pocket and try to use it.
+If you can’t use it, then you know it’s adequately blocking.
+OR….you can just trust the reviews on Amazon….just look for MULITPLE people saying the same thing.
 Of course, Travelon, PacSafe or Identity Stronghold are reputable companies that bring with their name a sense of ‘trust’…. 🙂

-I actually purchased a pack of sleeves (12 credit card; 4 passport) for $12 from Amazon.
+I purchased a pack of sleeves (12 credit card; 4 passport) from Amazon.
 They’re nothing fancy…nothing pretty, but they do the job.
-I was pleased with them and we use them now…since I don’t carry my Travelon purse on a regular basis.
+I was pleased with them and we are still using them.

 Make Your Own

-As you might imagine, these homemade versions are only a TEMPORARY fix…as they can tear easily…and will require care when inserting or removing your credit card…but if an RFID wallet or RFID bag is not in your budget, this CAN be done…
+As you might imagine, these homemade sleeves are only a TEMPORARY fix…as they will require care when inserting or removing the credit card to keep them from tearing…but if an RFID blocking wallet or bag is not in your budget, this CAN work…